pathusutariya/shopify-snippets/sticky-content-with-custom-element/readme.md

     ```
 - After adding including the file, copy the JS from the `sticky-scroll.js` of current repository.
 - Paste the copied JS in the `sticky-scroll.js` file of your theme code.
-- You have to update the header selector to get the height of the header in the line below the comment in the JS file.
+- You need to add a class `'header-wrapper'` in the header tag to make sticky content. it is necessory to add this class.
 - Copy the below mentioned JS code and paste it in `theme.liquid` file before the closing of the body tag.
     ```html
     <script>